pacs-course/pacs-examples/Examples/src/SmartPointers/README.md

 # A look to smart pointers #

-* `polyFactory_simple(Shape):` a simple object factory for Polygons (the Polygon classes are defined in `Polygon.[h|c]pp`).
+* `polyFactory_simple(Shape):` a simple object factory for Polygons (the Polygon classes are defined in `Polygon.[h|C++]pp`).
 By selecting an enumerator that indicates which concrete polygon you want, the function returns the pointer to the base class pointing to the concrete object of the wanted type.
 The object is default constructed.

-* `PolyFactory(Stape, Args...)` This more sophisticated factory uses variadic tempalte to enable constructing the wanted concrete object possibly passing constructor arguments.
+* `PolyFactory(Shape, Args...)` This more sophisticated factory uses variadic template to enable constructing the wanted concrete object possibly passing constructor arguments.
 See **Note** below.

 * `enable_shared`.
 A simple class only to show the enable_shared utility of the standard library.
 It is a simple utility: if you